sillsdev/ptx2pdf/docs/documentation/ptx2pdf-faq.md

 There are two ways to reference a color using the \Color marker:

 - Prefix a 6 digit hex number with x as in x400000.
-The 6 digits are interpretted in pairs RRGGBB.
+The 6 digits are interpreted in pairs RRGGBB.
-- An integer is interpretted as a 24 bit number with the upper 8 bits as B, then G, then R. This is opposite to the RGB most people are used to.
+- An integer is interpreted as a 24 bit number with the upper 8 bits as B, then G, then R. This is opposite to the RGB most people are used to.

 Thus `\Color x400000` is dark red, while the corresponding `\Color 4194304` is dark blue.